mappum/peer-exchange/README.md

 **Decentralized peer discovery and signaling**

-`peer-exchange` is a decentralized protocol for peer exchange and signaling.
-It reduces dependency on centralized peer exchange hubs, which may be useful in some applications.
+`peer-exchange` is a client for the Peer Exchange Protocol (PXP), a decentralized protocol for peer discovery and signaling.
+Rather than using centralized signal hubs, each node in the network exchanges peers and relays signaling data.

+This client uses WebRTC for peer connections, but you may also use any other transport by manually connecting and passing in a duplex stream.

 ## Usage